 Stigma is still prevalent when it comes to mental illness.
 It’s important to remember that they are no different and that the label of a diagnosis does not define them.
 Actions and behaviors are often the result of symptoms, which is important to remember before creating judgment.

 Be supportive of their choice for a treatment plan

-Sometimes you will need to encourage your friend to seek professional medical help.
+Sometimes you will need to encourage your friend to seek professional help.
 This is often times the case if your friend stops taking their medication, or if they are at a point where they are having active suicidal thoughts.
-However, unless you’re an expert, you shouldn’t judge their treatment plan or try to diagnose.
+However, unless you’re a licensed provider, you shouldn’t judge their treatment plan or try to diagnose.
 Someone living with the illness may know more about it than you do.